Seann Miley Moore

-Seann Miley Moore is an Filipino-Australian singer, known for competing in season 12 of the X-Factor UK and in season 10 of The Voice Australia.
+Seann Miley Moore is a Filipino-Australian singer, known for their roles as the Engineer in multiple tours of Miss Saigon and Hedwig in the 2025 Australian Tour of Hedwig and the Angry Inch, as well as competing in season 12 of the The X-Factor, UK and in season 10 of The Voice, Australia.

 Career

-In 2015, Moore competed in season 12 of the X-Factor UK at the age of 25 and made it to the final ten.
+In 2015, Moore competed in season 12 of the X-Factor UK at the age of 25 and was the fourth contestant eliminated, finishing in 10th place.

 In 2017, he released his first EP called “Seann Miley Moore”, that consisted of four songs.
 He released his second EP, “4 Track Bitch” in 2018.

 In 2021, he competed in season 10 of The Voice Australia on Jessica Mauboy’s team, he turned all four chairs in his blind audition where he performed The Prayer by Andrea Bocelli.
-That lead him to compete as one of the artists at Eurovision: Australia Decides 2022 with his song “My Body”.
+That led him to compete as one of the artists at Eurovision: Australia Decides 2022 with his song “My Body”.